Writing the Breakout Novel v2.0

 Breakout fundamentals are also covered: strong characters, inner conflict, personal stakes, plot layers, powerful scenes, micro-tension, practical theme techniques and much more.

-This workshop is ideal for those just beginning a new project or for those embarking on a revision of a completed work.
+This workshop is as ideal for those just beginning a new project as it is for those embarking on a revision of a completed work.
 While writers at all level of craft are welcome, we assume a basic understanding of fiction craft.

 This retreat and workshop includes:

-All meals and comfortable, private sleeping accommodations with private baths.
+- All meals and comfortable, private sleeping accommodations with private baths.
+(Compare to shorter workshops with higher total costs when factoring in hotel room, food, etc.)

-Morning classes with Donald Maass, geared toward building students' specific projects using concepts covered in his popular, Writing the Breakout Novel book and workbook.
+- Morning classes with Donald Maass, geared toward building students' specific projects using concepts covered in his popular, Writing the Breakout Novel and Writing 21st Century Fiction.

-A private thirty-minute consultation with Donald Maass, who will read the first fifty pages of each student's manuscript.
+- A private thirty-minute consultation with Donald Maass, who reads fifty pages of each student's manuscript and other supporting material.

-A private consultation with Editor-in-Residence and Program Director Lorin Oberweger.
+- A private consultation with Editor-in-Residence and award-winning author Lorin Oberweger.

-Opportunities to confer with other professional writers on staff.
+- Opportunities to confer with other professional writers and editors on staff.

-A special session on micro-tension with Don Maass.
+- A special session on micro-tension and other evening offerings.

 In order to ensure an intimate and productive environment for our students, enrollment is strictly limited to thirty-five writers.
 Participation is on a first-come, first-serve basis, so please register early.

-Cost: $1975 for new students of Free Expressions / $1875 for returning students.
-This includes a private room and all meals.
+Cost: $2095 for new students of Free Expressions / $1995 for returning students.
+This includes private, comfortable hotel accommodations and ALL meals.

 Please note: these workshops tend to sell out quickly.
 Don't be disappointed: register today!